 4. CTP begins review to determine if the predicate product can be considered grandfathered (if applicable).

-- The Project Manager in the Office of Science sends a formal request to the Office of Compliance and Enforcement to begin reviewing the predicate tobacco product to determine if it can be considered grandfathered (GF).
+- The Project Manager in the Office of Science sends a formal request to the Office of Compliance and Enforcement to begin reviewing the predicate tobacco product to determine if it can be considered grandfathered (GF) if claimed in the application.

-- Determination of the predicate’s GF status is done either through the substantial equivalence (SE) report itself or by reference to a stand-alone GF submission.
+- Determination of the predicate’s GF status is done either through the substantial equivalence (SE) report itself or by reference to a previously determined stand-alone GF submission.

 - A submission for GF determination under SE review requires the same information that is needed for a stand-alone GF submission.